12 January 2021

 - Show you have enough money for your stay

 - Use separate lanes from EU, EEA and Swiss citizens when queueing

 The European Commission has confirmed that flights to and from the UK will continue to operate as normal.

-For further information, check the latest FCO Travel Advice, and always ask your Travel Counsellor for all the help and support you need.
+For further information, check the latest FCDO Travel Advice, and always ask your Travel Counsellor for all the help and support you need.